moikoros/help/docs/tutorials/index.md

 	1. Open the folder where your executor is located
 	2. Look for a folder named `workspace`

 	If it doesn't exist, your executor is garbage.
-Get a executor from the top of this page under `Recommended Executors`.
+Get an executor from the top of this page under `Recommended Executors`.

 ## What are some safe websites to get scripts?

-I recommend you use an adblocker when you visit some of these websites.
+I recommend you use an [adblocker](https://adblockultimate.net) when you visit some of these websites.

 <a href="https://robloxscripts.com">robloxscripts</a>